Ex hac augusta: Background

 After the Austrian-Hungarian occupation of Bosnia and Herzegovina from the Ottoman Empire in 1878, the new government tried to impose its dominance over the three religious groups living there: the Muslims, the Eastern Orthodox, and the Catholics by separating them from their spiritual centres.

-The first efforts by the Catholic Church to establish its hierarchy in Bosnia and Herzegovina dates back to the 13th century, and there were several attempts afterward, however, due to political circumstances and the opposition from the Franciscans, these attempts failed.
-In 1327, Pope John XXII gave the Franciscans exclusive right over inquisition and pastoral care in Bosnia and Herzegovina, who in return gained a number of privileges, including the election of provincials, apostolic visitors, vicars and bishops.
+The first efforts by the Catholic Church to establish its hierarchy in Bosnia and Herzegovina dates back to the 13th century, and there were several attempts afterwards, however, due to political circumstances and the opposition from the Franciscans, these attempts failed.
+In 1327, Pope John XXII gave the Franciscans exclusive right over inquisition and pastoral care in Bosnia and Herzegovina, who in return gained many privileges, including the election of provincials, apostolic visitors, vicars and bishops.

 History

-In the wake of the Austrian-Hungarian occupation, a number of critiques and accusations against the Franciscans were sent to Rome, often from the Franciscans themselves, but also from those who sought to gain a position in the restored hierarchy.
+In the wake of the Austrian-Hungarian occupation, many critiques and accusations against the Franciscans were sent to Rome, often from the Franciscans themselves, but also from those who sought to gain a position in the restored hierarchy.
 However, on a session of Roman cardinals held on 23 June 1879, 17 out of 19 cardinals voted against the restoration, claiming that it would hurt the interests of Catholics there, nevertheless Roma Curia was still interested in the restoration.

 On 13 August 1880, the Roman Curia gave a maximalist proposal to its negotiators with Austria-Hungary, in which they demanded the establishment of an archdiocese with metropolitan rights with a seat in Sarajevo; establishment of four suffragan dioceses, of which two in Bosnia seated in Banja Luka and Tuzla and two in Herzegovina, one seated in Mostar and the already existing Diocese of Trebinje-Mrkan.
 The Emperor was supposed to have the right to appoint bishops as elsewhere in the Monarchy.
 The Curia also requested the establishment of a seminary in Sarajevo for the education of the secular clergy for all the dioceses, with the expense being paid by the Monarchy, who will also finance the bishops and priests.

-With only 200,000 Catholics in the country at the time, the Curia proposed such an expensive proposal with the aim to profile itself against the Eastern Orthodoxy and to convert the Bosnian Muslims.
+With only 200,000 Catholics in the country at the time, the Curia proposed such an expensive proposal to profile itself against Eastern Orthodoxy and to convert the Bosnian Muslims.

 The Austrian-Hungarian authorities responded with a minimalist proposal, in which they suggested the establishment of only two dioceses, one for Bosnia in Sarajevo, and the other for Herzegovina in Mostar.
 The bishops were to be appointed by the Emperor, as elsewhere in the Monarchy.
 Austria-Hungary insisted on Franciscans taking pastoral care, with the introduction of secular clergy only when necessary.